rnbguy/oopsla21artifact/oltp/README.md

 `bash run.sh <iterations> <benchmark> <consistency> <number of nodes> <timelimit>`

-For example, in order to run `tpcc` under `causal` consistency, configured with `3` replicas for a total of `20` iterations, and a runtime limit of `10` secs per iteration, you may run following command:
+For example, in order to run `tpcc` under `causal` consistency, configured with `3` replicas for a total of `20` iterations, and a runtime limit of `10` secs per iteration, you may run the following command:

 `bash run.sh 20 tpcc causal 3 10`